Table.FromColumns

 Description

-Creates a table of type columns from a list lists containing nested lists with the column names and values.
-If some columns have more values then others, the missing values will be filled with the default value, ‘null’, if the columns are nullable.
+Table.FromColumns creates a table from a list of columns and specified values.
+It forms a table of type columns from a list lists containing nested lists with column names and values.
+If some columns have more values than others, missing values will be filled with ‘null’ for nullable columns.

 Examples